 How live sports betting odds work

-You can keep on betting in real time as games play out.
+You can keep on betting in real-time as games play out.
 That’s thanks to live betting, an area of the sports betting industry that has grown tremendously in recent years.
-Live betting is available at all of the major sportsbooks, and you’ll find a dedicated section for current offerings.
-Here are some examples of things you can bet on:
+Live betting is available at all of the major sportsbooks in Maryland, and you’ll find a dedicated section for current offerings.
+Here are some examples of things you can bet on at PointsBet Sportsbook Maryland:

 - Which side will score three runs first — Orioles or Red Sox?